 Unlike IDR plans, which are based on your income and family size, payments under a graduated repayment plan start low and then gradually increase every two years.
 After 10 years of payments, your loans are paid off.

-Because the payments start out so low, you’ll pay more in interest over the length of your loan than you would with a standard repayment plan.
-Plus, your payments increase every two years, regardless of your income.
-Even if you have to take a lower-paying job, you’ll still have to make a larger monthly payment.
+However, because the payments start out so low, you’ll pay more in interest over the length of your loan than you would with a standard repayment plan.
+Plus, your payments increase every two years, regardless of your income — as such, even if you have to take a lower-paying job, you’ll still have to make a larger monthly payment.